FAQ: Chinese Characters in Microsoft Outlook

 - close and reopen Outlook in your Western locale (or switch the Windows system to your Western locale if you changed that),

-People often ask me if purchasing an Office Language Pack or upgrading to Ultimate to get a Windows Language Pack is a better way to solve this problem.
+People often ask me if an Office Language Pack or Proofing Tools, or installing a system Language Pack for Win 7/Vista/XP or Windows 8/10 would be a better way to solve this problem.

-The same issues with Word described above will also be a problem when you reply to messages from people using Western encodings.
-The main reason I recommend Language Packs at all for non-native speakers of Chinese are for the Proofing Tools, including a pop-up Chinese-English dictionary, simplified/traditional character conversion and other features.
+The same locale issues I described in the previous section will also be a problem when you reply to messages from people using Western encodings.
+The main reason I recommend Language Packs at all for non-native speakers of Chinese are for the Proofing Tools, including a pop-up Chinese-English dictionary, simplified/traditional character conversion and other features, but more and more of those have been given away separately in recent years.

 Questions?
 Contact me anytime.